 The number of burners on gas cooktops ranges in number anywhere from one to eight.
-Most gas cooktops sport continuous grates over the burner, allowing for smooth cookware movement and eliminates spills.
-Important cleanup features to look for on gas cooktops include sealed burners to prevent messes from getting below the surface, dishwasher safe grates, and upswept sides similar to those on electric cooktops or induction cooktops.
+Most gas cooktops sport continuous grates over the burner, allowing for smooth cookware movement and eliminating spills.
+Important cleanup features to look for on gas cooktops include sealed burners to prevent messes from getting below the surface, dishwasher-safe grates, and upswept sides similar to those on electric cooktops or induction cooktops.

 There are many makes and models of cooktops available on the market today.
 Now that you know the basics of cooktops, you should be easily able to find one to fit your needs.

 - Garden / Landscaping / Patio — 262